 6.37.6 The Company will recover the costs of successful claims via Balancing Services Use of System Charges.

-6.37.7 When a claim is approved, The Company will pay the claim over the following 12 month period that begins in April the year after the submission of the claim, in 12 monthly amounts.
-If a claim is approved after April the year after the submission of the claim, payment of the claim will be made in equal monthly amounts over the months remaining to the following March, inclusive.
+6.37.7 When a claim is approved, The Company will pay the claim over the following 12 month period that begins in April the year after the submission of the claim, in 12 equal monthly amounts.
+If a claim is approved after April in the calendar year after the submission of the claim, payment of the claim will be made in equal monthly amounts over the months remaining to the following March, inclusive.

-6.37.8 Each claimant shall use reasonable endeavours, exercising good industry practice, to identify if compliance with the GC0156 Grid Code requirements could be achieved at a materially lower cost by meeting a lesser technical requirement (such as by providing resilience for fewer than 72 hours) and if so, then they shall advise The Company accordingly and liaise with The Company about possible solutions associated with a derogation.
+6.37.8 Each claimant shall use reasonable endeavours, exercising good industry practice, to identify if compliance with the GC0156 Grid Code requirements could be achieved at a materially lower cost by meeting a lesser technical requirement (such as by providing resilience at their asset for fewer than 72 hours) and if so, then they shall advise The Company accordingly and liaise with The Company about possible solutions associated with a request to The Authority for a derogation against the Grid Code to the lesser level of resilience.
 If appropriate, The Company shall seek a derogation from The Authority on that basis.
-If the derogation request is denied, then a claim can be submitted for assessment by The Company tas per this section 6.37.
+If the derogation request is denied, then a claim can be submitted for assessment by The Company as per this section 6.37.